contao/contao/UPGRADE.md

 ### Public folder

 The public folder is now called `public` by default.
 It can be renamed in the `composer.json` file.

-### DCA "exclude" fields

-The "exclude" property on DCA fields is no longer initialized when loading a back end module.
-Make sure to check for ContaoCorePermission::CAN_EDIT_FIELD_OF_TABLE to know if a field should be available to a user.